pchaganti/ha-mcp/README.md

 - 💬 *"Why isn't my bedroom automation working?
 Check the logs and fix it"*
 - 💬 *"My climate control keeps turning off early - analyze and improve the logic"*

+### 📊 Monitor and Analyze

+- 💬 *"Analyze my logs and tell me if my heating system is working efficiently"*
+- 💬 *"Check if my automations are triggering too often or missing events"*
+- 💬 *"Compare actual system behavior with expected logic and suggest improvements"*

 **No manual YAML editing.
 No copy-pasting.
 Just describe what you want!** 🚀